Planning Guidance FAQ

 Understand what your experience will be like and how to prepare

-Study abroad and study away will look differently than it did in years past.
+Study abroad and domestic study away will look differently than it did in years past.
 In the immediate future once on-site programs are able to recommence, there will probably be fewer locations to choose from, housing options may be more limited, program dates may shift, course formats may change, excursions might change, and physical distancing guidelines will need to be followed.
 We will do our best to keep you updated on changes that may occur on your program.
 We’ll be here for you to answer any questions you may have and support you in your planning.
 Additionally, please read the Student Acceptance Form: COVID-19 Acknowledgement.

 Travel while on the program may look different as well.
 Whether you can travel or not to other countries while abroad will depend on each program’s and country’s regulations.
 You may be restricted to stay within your host country.
 Even if not restricted, we strongly recommend you travel only within your host country and not to other countries during the program dates as guidance and regulations can change rapidly, and borders have closed suddenly and unexpectedly.
 We hope you embrace this as an opportunity to deepen your understanding of the local culture and landscape.

 Do I need to get vaccinated to participate in a UW–Madison study abroad/away program?

-We strongly encourage all participants to be fully vaccinated with a CDC or WHO approved COVID-19 vaccine prior to their program start date.
+We strongly encourage all participants to be up-to-date on their COVID-19 vaccinations with a CDC or WHO approved COVID-19 vaccine prior to their program start date.

 The University of Wisconsin–Madison does not require that participants be vaccinated.
 However, countries may require proof of vaccination for entry, and some programs and partners may also require proof of vaccination prior to participation.
 Additionally, country and program protocols such as mandatory quarantines, travel policies, course and activity participation, housing options, and testing requirements may vary by vaccination status.
 Being fully vaccinated with a CDC or WHO approved vaccine will result in a less burdensome and safer traveling, living, and learning experience for you and those you interact with given dynamic worldwide conditions due to COVID-19.